 Don’t forget to enable ‘USB Debugging‘ from Developer Options

-2) Now connect your smartphone to the computer using USB data cable.
+2) Now connect your smartphone to the computer using a USB data cable.
 If you have installed the USB driver of your device on the computer properly, then iRoot will identify your device.

 When you plug USB Cable with USB Debugging option turned on, phone will display a similar screen shown above and asks for permission.